dgattey/dg/README.md

 - `turbo lint:types` runs tsc to confirm no type errors on the same files
 - `turbo codegen` generates new GraphQL APIs from Github/Contentful
 - `turbo connect <optional branch>` (assuming you have `pscale` installed locally) connects you to the DB branch specified on port 3309
 - `turbo db -- db:migrate` uses Sequelize to run migrations, and you can list the status of migrations with `turbo db -- db:migrate:status`.
-Undo with `turbo db:migrate:undo`
+Undo with `turbo db -- db:migrate:undo`
-- `turbo db -- db:generate` uses Sequelize to generate a new migration file ready to be populated
+- `turbo db -- migration:generate --name <name>` uses Sequelize to generate a new migration file ready to be populated
 - `turbo webhook -- create <name>` will create a webhook subscription for the given API - for local dev and requires `dev` to be running already
 - `turbo webhook -- list <name>` will list that API's webhook subscriptions - for local dev
 - `turbo webhook -- delete <name> <id>` will delete a webhook subscription for that API - for local dev